Our Services

 Helpful Resources

-Severe depletion from dehydration, nutrient loss, or extreme fatigue can disrupt inner ear fluid balance, sensory cell function, and nerve signals, leading to dizziness, exhaustion, and loss of balance.
-If you experience these symptoms, consult a doctor promptly for evaluation and treatment to prevent complications.
+Severe depletion from dehydration, nutrient loss, or extreme fatigue can disrupt inner ear fluid balance, sensory cell function, and nerve signals.
+This imbalance often triggers dizziness, exhaustion, and loss of balance, signaling that the body urgently needs fluids, electrolytes, and rest to restore normal function.

 Severe depletion occurs when your body lacks the fluids, nutrients, or energy it needs to function properly.
 Common causes include: